openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: ""

   :temperature:

-    An element with no attributes which is used to set the temperature of the material.
-This element accepts a maximum 6-character string that indicates the default temperature rounded to the nearest integer in units of Kelvin, e.g. "294K".
+    An element with no attributes which is used to set the default temperature of the material in Kelvin.

+    *Default*: If a material default temperature is not given and a cell temperature is not specified, the :ref:`global default temperature
+    <temperature_default>` is used.

   :density:
     An element with attributes/sub-elements called ``value`` and ``units``.
 The